chris-anderson67/VotePledge/Readme.md

     - Merge into Heroku
     - Database Functional

-## Issues / Future Plan:
+## Possible future options:
 - Move deployment to DigitalOcean
 - Improve email response reliability (authentication to votepledge email still shoddy).

-##Possible features:
-- verfiy paypal payment of 10$ which will go through only if user doesn't confirm vote registration

-The purpose of this webapp is to mess around with html and python, and increase voter turnout.
+The purpose of this webapp was to mess around with html and python, and increase voter turnout.

 Boiler plate code and Flask know-how from Miguel Grinberg's book,